J.P. Morgan Reserve Card: History

 The card was launched in September 2009, following the 2008 financial crisis, for J.P.
 Morgan's high-net-worth individual clients.
 Its original name, the Palladium Card, reflected the card's composition: minted out of a brass alloy, laser-engraved, and plated with metal palladium.
 The card was re-branded as the J.P.
-Morgan Reserve Card in September 2016.
-Bloomberg described the Palladium Card as the "card for the 1% of the 1%".
+Morgan Reserve Card in September 2016.Bloomberg described the Palladium Card as the "card for the 1% of the 1%".
 Clients of J.P.
 Morgan who are invited to carry the card must have a reported minimum of US$10 million in assets under management (AUM) with the private bank.
 The firm declined to confirm this figure as part of their eligibility requirements.
-There are roughly 5,000 J.P.
-Morgan Reserve cardholders worldwide.

 Physical specifications

 The J.P.
 Morgan Reserve Card was one of the first U.S. credit cards to adopt EMV smart chip technology.
 With its brass construction and palladium plating, the card weighs 1 ounce or 28.35 grams, five times the weight of a conventional plastic credit card and twice the weight of the titanium constructed American Express Centurion Card.